badosa/JSON-stat/README.md

      //Get only the female population by age of Canada
      //and convert values from thousands to persons.

-## Test suite and documentation
+## Test suite

 To test this library, [download this repository as a ZIP file](https://github.com/badosa/JSON-stat/archive/master.zip) and try the [Test Suite](https://github.com/badosa/JSON-stat/tree/master/test).
-Currently, that page also serves as *documentation*.
+Or visit http://json-stat.org/tools/.

 ## Code samples